-Hypothermia can be categorised as mild, moderate or severe (Table 1).
+Hypothermia can be categorised as mild, moderate or severe (Table 1 - see attached PDF).
 Mild hypothermia occurs between 32°C and 35°C, when increased muscle tone and shivering are employed to increase heat production (Cuddy, 2004).
 Peripheral vasoconstriction helps to minimise heat loss from the skin.
 Moderate hypothermia is defined as having a temperature of 28°C-32°C and shivering stopping.
 In severe hypothermia, where the temperature is less than 28°C, the endocrine and autonomic nervous systems become inactive and there is a decline in cerebral blood flow and oxygen use.

 One of the problems with identifying hypothermia in older people is they may not be able to tell you they feel cold.
 They may have long-term conditions such as heart disease, arthritis, cerebral vascular disease or be prone to falls, all of which increase the risk of hypothermia.
 In addition, financial problems may prevent them from heating their home adequately.
 Gascoigne et al (2010) found that concern about heating bills was a barrier to reducing the risk of hypothermia.

 To reduce the likelihood of hypothermia, any predisposing risk factors must be considered as part of patients’ holistic health and social assessment.
-Tips for prevention are outlined in Table 2 and Table 3 provides an assessment checklist.
+Tips for prevention are outlined in Table 2 and Table 3 (see attached PDF) provides an assessment checklist.

 There are many sources of advice for the public and the prevention of cold deaths is part of the public health outcomes framework (tinyurl.com/PH-outcome-FW).